409A Valuation Services: How to Choose the Right Provider

 This guide explains how to evaluate 409A valuation services properly — focusing on cost, speed, compliance, and long-term risk — so you can make an informed decision that stands up to audits, option grants, and future financing events.

-What a 409A Valuation Service Actually Does
+What Does a 409A Valuation Service Actually Do?

-At its core, a 409A valuation service determines the fair market value (FMV) of a company's common stock for purposes of granting equity compensation, in compliance with IRS Section 409A.
+A 409A valuation service determines the fair market value (FMV) of a company's common stock for purposes of granting equity compensation, in compliance with IRS Section 409A.

 A proper service includes:

-• Analysis of the company's financial condition
+- Analysis of the company's financial condition

-• Review of capital structure and shareholder rights
+- Review of capital structure and shareholder rights

-• Application of appropriate valuation methodologies
+- Application of appropriate valuation methodologies

-• Consideration of market conditions and exit scenarios
+- Consideration of market conditions and exit scenarios

-• Clear documentation supporting the conclusion
+- Clear documentation supporting the conclusion

 Critically, a 409A valuation is not a pricing exercise for fundraising.
 It is a compliance-driven valuation designed to protect both the company and its employees from adverse tax consequences.